decentdao/fractal-docs/README.md

 ## Nomenclature

+##### Safe
+The uppercased word Safe (formerly Gnosis Safe) refers to a multisignature smart contract wallet by [Gnosis](https://safe.global/).
+Safe is the most trusted name in on-chain asset ownership in Ethereum, and the foundation on which every Fractal DAO is based.

 ##### Fractal
 A Fractal is a specific type of DAO where contributors can be structured into unique *parentDAO* and *subDAO* hierarchies each with their own governance and Safe treasury.
-At its heart each Fractal is a Safe contrat wallet with a governance [module](https://docs.safe.global/learn/safe-core/safe-core-protocol/modules) and an optional [guard](https://docs.safe.global/learn/safe-core/safe-core-protocol/guards) contract to allow for *freezing* a subDAO.
+At its heart each Fractal is a Safe contract wallet with a governance [module](https://docs.safe.global/learn/safe-core/safe-core-protocol/modules) and an optional [guard](https://docs.safe.global/learn/safe-core/safe-core-protocol/guards) contract to allow for *freezing* a subDAO.

 ##### rootDAO
 The initial DAO that has started the on-chain hierarchies that form the Fractal.
 This is the only Safe treasury that has no parent and so no executive powers or on-chain relationships limiting its control.